 Why dunk the eggs in ice water?
 According to this science guy, shocking the eggs with ice will guarantee a nice round yolk.
 If the eggs cool slowly, the yolk will settle at one end and you’ll get a flat spot on the egg.

-- Fill a pot with a half inch of water–enough to touch the base of your steamer.
+- Fill a large pot with a half inch of water.
+Insert metal steamer basket.
+The water should touch the base of your steamer.

 - Bring to a boil.

 - Place eggs in the steamer basket--right from the fridge to the pot!

 - Prep a mixing bowl with ice water--you want it super cold!

 - When the timer is up, plunge the eggs in the ice water.